-Henry Grimes, jazz bassist who returned to music after 30-year absence, dies at 84 of coronavirus
+Henry Grimes, jazz bassist who reclaimed spotlight after 30-year absence, dies at 84 of coronavirus

 “I never gave up on music, not for a minute,” he told the website For Bass Players Only in 2012.
 “You could say I was absent for a long time, but I always believed I would be back one day.
 I just couldn’t see the way to get there, but I knew it would happen.”

 Mr. Grimes was 84 when he died April 15 at a nursing facility in New York City’s Harlem neighborhood.
-He had complications from the coronavirus, said his wife, Margaret Davis Grimes.
+He had complications related to the coronavirus, said his wife, Margaret Davis Grimes.

 As a student in the 1950s at New York’s elite Juilliard School, Mr. Grimes studied classical music and played double bass in an opera orchestra.
 But he left to concentrate on jazz and soon became one of the most promising young musicians of his time.